 Automatic License Plate Reader (ALPR) – equipment that uses cameras and computer technology to recognize and capture images of vehicle license plates, and stores the characters, date, time, and location where the photograph was taken in a database.
 The system then compares these images to a list of license plates that are connected to a suspected crime.
 Mobile Data Terminal software allows the data to be accessed/shared by authorized personnel.

-– a list of license plates associated with vehicles of interest for investigative and/or enforcement purposescompiled from the National Crime Information Center (NCIC) and the Law Enforcement Agency Data System (LEADS).
+Vehicle List (Hot Files or Hot List) – a list of license plates associated with vehicles of interest for investigative and/or enforcement purposes entered by the Division, provided by other law enforcement agencies, or compiled from the National Crime Information Center (NCIC) and the Law Enforcement Agency Data System (LEADS).

 PROCEDURES